Configure an SSO extension for managed macOS devices

 - Click +Add.

 - On the Single Sign-on Extensions page, enter the following information:

 - Hosts: Enter your Okta org domain.
 For example, acme.okta.com.

-If you implement a custom URL domain in your org, click + Add, and then enter your custom URL domain.
+- If you implement a custom URL domain in your org, click + Add, and then enter your custom URL domain.
 Don't include https:// or any other protocol scheme.
 After you complete this step, you have two domains: acme.okta.com and id.acmecorp.biz.

 If the SSO extension fails, the authentication flow falls back to the sign-in page.
-The following reasons might cause the SSO extension to fail:
+The SSO extension might fail in these situations:

-- The SSO extension profile in Jamf Pro isn't configured incorrectly
+- The SSO extension profile in Jamf Pro isn't configured correctly.

-- An end user tried to access the protected resource through Chrome (without silent access) or Firefox
+- A user tried to access an Okta-protected resource through Chrome (without silent access) or Firefox.

-- An end user tried to access the protected resource through Safari or a native app webview from an unmanaged device
+- A user tried to access an Okta-protected resource through Safari or a native app webview from an unmanaged device.

-- The org that the end user is trying to access the resource from an org that isn't configured under Hosts
+- The user is trying to access the resource from an org that isn't configured under Hosts.